melodysabouri/FizzBuzz/README.md

 # FizzBuzz
-Here is my solution to FizzBuzz written in Swift
+My solution to FizzBuzz written in Swift